-The ASDA Paragon Award recognizes excellence in advocacy on behalf of students, clinical practice, contributions to the lives of dental students, innovations in progressing dental education and dedication to organized dentistry.
+The ASDA Paragon Award recognizes excellence in advocacy on behalf of students, contributions to the lives of dental students, innovations in progressing dental education and dedication to organized dentistry.
 This award is ASDA’s highest honor.

 2012 Recipient: Dr. Roger Triftshauser